khudia/preloaderjs/README.md

 #Description
 **PreloaderJS ** - small js file to enable preloader for every page on your project with light fadeIn effect.
-It also gives you ability to use fadeOut transitions between pages.

 ## Installation
-- add any jquery inside `<head>`
-- add preloaderjs.min.js after jquery
-- add tag defer to jquery and preloaderjs
+- add preloaderjs.min.js in to start of head tag

 ## Usage
 - All pages will be loaded with preloader
-- For creating fade style transition between pages, add `outContent` class to link with href attribute
+- You can use options.
+For this it need to add attribute "id" with value "prscript".
+- Then here the example of options:
+--data-bg="#fff"
+--data-width="80px"
+--data-height="80px"
+--data-colorMain="red"
+--data-colorBg="#ccc"

 ## CDN
 You can use cdn rawgit delivery network for production usage: